 For the Report of the Supervisory Board, please see the 2022 annual report.

 Provisions according to the German Act on the Equal Participation of Women and Men in Executive Positions in the Private and Public Sector

-The Supervisory Board of Softing AG has discussed this matter at length.
-Currently, the proportion of women on the Executive Board and Supervisory Board is 0% in each case.
-Up to now, the Supervisory Board of Softing AG has exclusively based its proposals for the nomination of Supervisory Board members and executives to fill Executive Board positions on the suitability of the male and female candidates with the aim of creating a Supervisory Board and an Executive Board whose members as a group possess the knowledge, skills and professional experience required to properly complete its tasks.
+The Supervisory Board of Softing AG regularly addresses this issue in detail and in March 2021 set a target of 0% each for the proportion of women on the Executive Board and the Supervisory Board.
+A deadline of no later than December 31, 2023 applies for each of these targets.
+The Supervisory Board of Softing AG exclusively bases its proposals for the nomination of Supervisory Board members and persons to fill Executive Board positions on the suitability of the male and female candidates with the aim of creating a Supervisory Board and an Executive Board whose members as a group possess the knowledge, skills and professional experience required to properly complete its tasks.
 Since the Supervisory Board comprises only three members, the Supervisory Board is of the opinion that taking other criteria into consideration would impose a disproportionate limitation on the selection of candidates.
-What is more, the term of office of the current Supervisory Board members still runs until the end of the General Shareholders’ Meeting that formally approves their actions for financial year 2022.
-This General Shareholders’ Meeting is expected to take place in May 2023.
-The Company's Executive Board currently comprises two members, a number the Supervisory Board considers adequate at the present time.
-In respect of the term of office of the Executive Board members, no changes in the composition of the Executive Board are planned in the medium term, i.e., up to April 2023 at least.
-It was therefore not yet possible to implement a quota of women on the Executive Board without expanding the Executive Board.
+The Company's Executive Board comprises two members, a number the Supervisory Board considers adequate.
+In respect of the term of office of the Executive Board members, no changes in the composition of the Executive Board are planned in the medium term, i.e., up to April 2026 at least.
+It would therefore not be possible to implement a quota of women in the Executive Board without expanding the Executive Board.

 Corporate governance practices